-As the internet becomes more saturated and more competitive day after day, ecommerce brands continue to look for more ways to cut through the noise and penetrate into the hearts and minds of their ideal customers.
+As the internet becomes more saturated and more competitive day after day, ecommerce brands continue to look for more ways to cut through the noise, list their products on new channels, and penetrate into the hearts and minds of their ideal customers.

 In recent years, video has become one of the more popular tactics that ecommerce brands are testing in order to boost brand awareness, capture the interest of more prospective customers, and drive more sales.

 Here are a few reasons why more business owners are turning to video:

 - The attention span of consumers is shorter than ever.
 Consumers are inundated with content from brands everywhere they go online.
 They don’t have the time or the interest to consume it all, and as a result, they are forced to constantly pick and choose which pieces of content to give their attention to.
 Visual content always stands out more than text.